Project, bachelors level

 - A budget

-- Time plan (rough planning of the project) including a date for the half time evaluation.
+- Time plan: rough planning of the project.
 Remember to include enough time to write the report.

 - Insurance.
 You need an insurance if you are going to work outside Sweden.
 Lotta Persmark at the Education office will help you.